MicrosoftDocs/windows-dev-docs/windows-apps-src/design/devices/index.md

 ---
-Description: Getting to know the devices that support Windows apps will help you offer the best user experience for each form factor.
+description: Getting to know the devices that support Windows apps will help you offer the best user experience for each form factor.
 title: UI considerations for Windows devices ms.assetid: 7665044E-F007-495D-8D56-CE7C2361CDC4
 label: Device primer